VitalyChait/silver-star/code/backend/server/app/llm/README_AUDIO.md

 1. **Audio not playing**: Make sure pygame is installed and your system has audio capabilities
 2. **Text-to-speech not working**: Check that either Google Cloud credentials are configured or pyttsx3 is installed
 3. **Import errors**: Ensure all dependencies are properly installed

+## Examples

+See the `examples/` directory for example scripts:
+- `example_audio.py`: Demonstrates direct audio playback
+- `test_audio_chatbot.py`: Shows how to use the audio-enabled chatbot